Duke of Edinburgh Award Scheme

 There are various organisations who help subsidise the cost for individuals undertaking the D of E award.

-We run the Bronze, Silver and Gold awards here at Edgbarrow School.
+We run the Bronze and Silver awards at Edgbarrow School and oversee the volunteering, physical and skills section of the Gold award.
 We work with two expedition companies to deliver training and expedition logistics:-

-- Inspired expeditions (www.inspiredexpeditions.co.uk) are organising our Bronze Walking, Silver Paddling and Gold International (Scotland and Norway) Expedition
+- Inspired expeditions (www.inspiredexpeditions.co.uk) are organising our Bronze Walking and Silver Paddling Expeditions

-- Expedition Wales (www.expeditionswales.co.uk/) are organising our Silver and Gold, Walking and Mountain Biking Expeditions
+- Expedition Wales (www.expeditionswales.co.uk/) are organising our Silver Walking and Mountain Biking Expeditions

 A DofE programme is a real adventure from beginning to end.
 It doesn’t matter who you are or where you’re from.
 You just need to be aged between 14 (you can start in the academic year you turn 14) and 24 and realise there’s more to life than sitting on a sofa watching life pass you by.

 You achieve your Award by completing a personal programme of activities in four sections (five if you're going for Gold) - Volunteering, Physical, Skills, Expedition and for Gold, a Residential.